 take away a toolkit containing useful checklists and a standard bid template which you can use now and in the future

 Introduction to Bid Writing and Advanced Bid Writing are two, separate, half-day workshops designed to complement each other.
-It is not a requirement to do both workshops although it is strongly recommended to make sure you have the whole picture and to maximise the benefits to your organisation.
-The workshops may be taken on the same day or you may wish to do the Introduction course then do the Advanced course at a later date.
-Each course must be booked and paid for separately.
-You can, of course, attend an individual workshop as a stand-alone option.
+It is not a requirement to do both workshops, although it is strongly recommended to make sure you have the whole picture and to maximise the benefits to your organisation.
+The cost is £100 for the Introduction workshop and £100 for the Advanced.
+Each workshop must be booked and paid for separately.

 Terms and Conditions